The Granty Burn

 As it turned out Hopkins was a man of his word

-On the last night of the year, he and his team toiled through a storm of Arctic proportions to craft a whisky in time to toast the Queen’s Jubilee.
-Determined that their first bottle would bear the year 1897 on its label, Hopkins and his men battled against the elements wearing overcoats and mufflers to protect them from the freezing snow.
-After hours of hard work, and with the help of the heroic efforts of his distillery men, Hopkins finally triumphed and was rewarded with the first barrel of Speyburn whisky - a single malt born of instinct.
+On the last night of the year, Hopkins and his team toiled through a storm of Arctic proportions to craft a whisky in time to toast the Queen’s Jubilee.
+Determined that their first bottle would bear the year 1897 on its label, the men battled against the elements wearing overcoats and mufflers to protect them from the freezing snow.
+After hours of hard work and with heroic efforts of his distillery men, Hopkins finally triumphed and was rewarded with the first barrel of Speyburn whisky.

 Speyburn Distillery founded by John Hopkins